The Premarital Counseling Questionnaire You Need

 Are there certain expectations that one of you has?
-Do you want your partner to do specific things in the relationship or do you expect to do certain things in the relationship?
+Do you want your partner to do specific things in the relationship, or do you expect to do certain things?
 Knowing what your expectations are before you get married keeps either of you from being disappointed later on.

 How Will You Resolve Conflicts?

 Do you agree to discuss problems that you might have?
 How about going to counseling?
 Will you agree to specific solutions or ways of finding solutions?
-Knowing what your coping strategy is for conflicts and how you react to problems is going to be important for you and your partner.
+Knowing your coping strategy for conflicts and how you react to problems will be important for you and your partner.